Super-Chern-Simons spectra from Exceptional Field Theory: The complete KK spectrum of the CPW solution

 \section{The complete KK spectrum of the $\cN=2$ CPW solution}

-Four-dimensional $\cN=8$ SO(8) gauged supergravity has an $\cN=2$, $\textrm{SU}(3) \times \textrm{U}(1)$-invariant critical point \cite{Warner:1983vz}, which uplifts on $S^7$ to the CPW AdS$_4$ solution of $D=11$ supergravity, with the same (super)symmetry \cite{Corrado:2001nv}.
-A lot is known about the KK spectrum of the CPW solution and, for that reason, this presentation will be brief.
+Four-dimensional $\cN=8$ SO(8) gauged supergravity has an $\cN=2$, $\textrm{SU}(3) \times \textrm{U}(1)$-invariant critical point \cite{Warner:1983vz}, which uplifts on $S^7$ to the CPW AdS$_4$ solution of $D=11$ supergravity with the same (super)symmetry \cite{Corrado:2001nv}.
+The complete spectrum of the CPW solution is now known and, for that reason, this presentation will be brief.
 A more detailed analysis for the analogue $\cN=2$ solution of massive type IIA \cite{Guarino:2015jca} will be discussed in section \ref{sec:SpectraIIA}.

 The KK spectra for all fields at KK level $n=0$ has long been known \cite{Nicolai:1985hs}, due to the fact that this level agrees, when the non-linear interactions within it are restored, with $D=4$ $\cN=8$ SO(8) supergravity.
-More recently, the KK level $n=1$ spectrum was computed in \cite{Malek:2019eaz} using ExFT techniques.
+More recently, the KK level $n=1$ spectrum was computed in \cite{Malek:2019eaz} using ExFT techniques, and extended to higher levels in \cite{Malek:2020yue}.
 The full KK graviton spectrum is known \cite{Klebanov:2009kp}, as is the generic structure of the entire KK spectrum in representations of $\textrm{OSp}(4|2) \times \textrm{SU}(3)$ \cite{Klebanov:2008vq}.
-All that remains to completely determine the KK spectrum is to compute the conformal dimensions of the $\textrm{OSp}(4|2)$ long graviton, gravitino and vector multiplets, which are left undetermined by the group theory of \cite{Klebanov:2008vq}.
-By the arguments put forward in the introduction, the calculation of the spectrum of individual KK vectors is enough for that purpose.
+Here, I recover the complete spectrum of this solution \cite{Klebanov:2008vq,Malek:2020yue} by putting together the group theory analysis of \cite{Klebanov:2008vq}, the graviton spectrum of \cite{Klebanov:2009kp}, and the present calculation of the vector spectrum.

 The KK vector spectrum for the CPW solution is presented for the first three KK levels, $n=0,1,2$, in the entry labelled as $\cN=2$ U(3) in table \ref{tab:KKVectorsSO8} of appendix \ref{sec:SpecificSpectra}.
 Firstly, the multiplicities shown in the table are compatible with the $\textrm{OSp}(4|2) \times \textrm{SU}(3)$ group theory of \cite{Klebanov:2008vq}.
 Secondly, all individual vectors that enter short graviton, short gravitino and short vector multiplets do indeed have their masses fixed by the conformal dimension of those multiplets as given in \cite{Klebanov:2008vq}.
 Thirdly, there exist vector masses in the tables compatible with those predicted by the KK graviton analysis of \cite{Klebanov:2009kp}.
 The remaining individual vectors must arrange themselves in long gravitino and long vector multiplets.
 From table \ref{tab:KKVectorsSO8}, together with the analysis of \cite{Klebanov:2008vq}, one deduces that short and long gravitino and vector multiplets occurring at KK level $n$ with $\textrm{SU}(3) \times \textrm{U}(1)$ charges $[p,q]_{y_0}$ must have scaling dimensions: